tiedemann77/stangbots/README.md

 # Stangbots

-NOTE: These bots were made for use on Portuguese Wikipedia, so all instructions and comments are in Portuguese.
+NOTE: These bots were made for use on Portuguese Wikipedia and Wikidata, so (almost) all instructions and comments are in Portuguese.
 Feel free to contact [[User:Stanglavine]] if you have any questions.

 And...
 This code was made by a non-professional programmer, so don't be rude :) Suggestions are very welcome!

-Código-fonte utilizado nas operações de alguns robôs na Wikipédia em Português.
+Código-fonte utilizado nas operações de alguns robôs na Wikipédia em Português e no Wikidata.
 Para replicá-los, basta clonar os repositórios e ajustar as configurações no aquivo "globals.php" de cada um deles.
 Há um arquivo de exemplo para cada robô.
 Lembre-se de que o arquivo "common.php" contém as funções compartilhadas por todos eles, portanto é sempre necessário.

 ## Licença
 MIT License